Avoiding intersections of given size in finite affine spaces AG(n,2): Avoidable sizes with -dimensional subspaces

 \begin{theorem} Let $k,c\in \zz^{+}$ with $c\ge k+1$.
 Then for $n>k$, there exists a $(k,c)$-evasive set in $\ff_2^n$ of size at least where $K=K(k,c):=\frac{c}{c+1}\cdot 2^{k(k+1)/c}\cdot \left(2e^{2/3}(c+1)\binom{2^k}{c+1}\right)^{-\frac{1}{c}}$. \end{theorem}

 \begin{proof} To construct a $(k,c)$-evasive set, we apply the following procedure.
 First we suitably choose a value $m\in [c, 2^n]$.
-Then we take a random point set of size $ m$ in $\ff_2^n$, and if we find a set of $c+1$ points within a $k$-flat, we erase one of those points.\\ Then the expected value of the number of erased points can be bounded from above by taking into consideration that the number of $k$-flats is $2^{n-k} _2$ in view of Corollary \ref{numk-flats} and Lemma \ref{HN}.
+Then we take a random point set of size $ m$ in $\ff_2^n$, and if we find a set of $c+1$ points within a $k$-flat, we erase one of those points.\\ Then the expected value of the number of erased points can be bounded from above by Indeed, the probability that a given $k$-flat contains at least $c+1$ points of an $m$-element random point set in $\ff_2^n$ is less than $\binom{2^k}{c+1}\frac{\binom{{2^n}-c-1}{m-c-1}}{\binom{2^n}{m}}$, and we can apply the upper bound given in Lemma \ref{HN} on the number of $k$-flats, which is $2^{n-k} _2$, see Corollary \ref{numk-flats}.

 The remaining points form a $(k,c)$-evasive set of size at least which we want to maximize in $m$.
 Note that this is a concave function of $m$, maximized when its derivative is $0$.
 This happens when $C(n,k,c)(c+1)m^{c}=1$, where

 Hence the maximum of this function over $\mathbb{R}$ is attained at

 while the maximum itself is $\frac{c}{c+1}m$.
 As $m$ must be an integer, we get that the expected value is at least $\frac{c}{c+1}m-1$ for Note that the main term is $2^{n\left(1-\frac{k}{c}\right)}$ while its multiplicative factor is independent of $n$, moreover using Stirling's approximation on the constant, we can obtain that the number of remaining points is at least for $c\geq k+1\geq 2.$ This result refines the Theorem \ref{Guru} of Guruswami. \end{proof}